sith-ikjetil/CMPlayer.Linux/README.md

-# CMPlayer
+# CMPlayer.Linux
 License: **GPL-3.0-or-later**
 This is a console music player for Linux.

+## Application
+The application name is **cmplayer** and the following
+arguments are supported:
+ - --Help (shows usage screen)
+ - --integrity-check (does a quick integrity check of cmplayer)

+## Supported File Formats
+The following file formats are currently supported:
+ - .mp3
+ - .m4a

 ## Libraries
 The player uses the following tools and libraries:
- - Swift
+ - Swift (version 5.10.1)
  - libmpg123 (libmpg123.so)
  - ffmpeg
  - libao (libao.so)
  - libavcodec (libavcodec.so)
  - libavformat (libavformat.so)
  - libavutil (libavutil.so)

 ## Ubuntu
-In order to get these libraries onto your Ubuntu distro, you can execute the following commands:
+In order to get these libraries onto your Ubuntu distro, you can
+execute the following commands:
  - sudo apt install ffmpeg
  - sudo apt install libavcodec-dev